Book 1: Foundations

 When Companies Try to Reproduce

 Ray Kroc understood the difference between phenotype and genotype better than almost any business leader in history.
-When he bought the McDonald's concept from the McDonald brothers in 1961 for $2.7 million, he didn't buy restaurants.
+When he bought the McDonald's concept from the McDonald brothers in 1961 for $2.7 million - a figure the brothers calculated so each would receive $1 million after taxes - he didn't buy restaurants.
 He bought a replicable system - organizational DNA.
+By that point, Kroc had already established 228 restaurants with $37 million in sales, but he wanted complete control.

 The brothers had built a successful restaurant.
 Kroc reverse-engineered the underlying principles: standardized procedures, identical equipment, precise specifications, thorough training.
 Then he encoded those principles in manuals, equipment designs, training programs, and franchise agreements.
 The result was organizational DNA that could be replicated anywhere.